Harryxwh/SiNDispersionEngineering/README.md

 ├── Data_analyzer.py
 ├── Functions.py
 ├── Finding waveguide width satisfying the phase-match condition.ipynb

-# These json files are used to store default parameters for plotting
+# This folder contains parameters used in FDE simulation, which are referenced in the CMT calculation
+# The data are stored in a "key, value, comment" format
+├── config
+│   ├── Param_800x400.csv
-├── Param_plot_curve.json
+│   ├── Param_L_inner_2_8.csv
-├── Param_plot_image.json
+│   ├── Param_L_inner_8.csv
-├── Param_plot_field_profile.json
+│   ├── Param_straight_2_8.csv
+│   └── Param_vertical.csv

 # This folder contains Lumerical scripts used for Finite Difference Eigenmode solver (FDE) calculation
 ├── Lumerical Scripts
 │   ├── EME_simulation_of_vertical_coupled_rings.lsf